NomiChirps/tplp2/README.md

   - [ ] Stretch goal: add a WiFi module?
   - [ ] Stretch goal: add a pinhole photodiode for self-calibration and/or self-test
   - [ ] Transfer from breadboard to permaproto

+## Done

+- [x] I notice Tmr Svc task has only 56 bytes of stack free. what if that's why we're dying? when a callback runs that uses more stack?
+  - do we even need software timers? let's try disabling them. aha, i see! software timers are used in the RP2040 port for pico sync interop: in the FIFO interrupt handler (on each core), and when unlocking a mutex from an interrupt handler.
+  - so what are we doing that's using so much FIFO and/or mutex?
+  - increased the stack size; it's fine now.
+- [x] Tune FreeRTOS
+  - The verdict: we'll be using non-SMP with preemption.
+If we need the second core for something, we'll put it there manually.
+  - [x] enable SMP/multicore
+    - turns out this was a terrible idea.
+  - [x] audit FreeRTOSConfig.h
+  - [x] (friendship ended with Arduino) audit Arduino compat libraries for blocking delays?
+  - [x] (friendship ended with Arduino) use scope to verify reliability in the presence of Arduino libs
+  - [x] write configASSERT handler (use the NeoPixel LED?)
 - [x] figure out why stdio locking in logging.h is *STILL* flaky
   - The answer was: should have used FreeRTOS mutex *with* properly configured Pico-sync-multicore interop, so as to lock out other tasks AND the other core.
   - [x] check pico sync interop impl